Reviews You Can Rely On

 Hills

 This skateboard made it halfway up our 15% grade test hill, but we found the hill-climbing performance plummeted as the battery became more depleted.
 Even at a 75% charge, this skateboard struggled to climb even a 10% grade.
-If you live in a particularly hilly area, we definitely would recommend you consider other options over the Hiboy.
+If you live in a particularly hilly area, we definitely recommend considering other options over the Hiboy.

 hiboy s22 - while this board is one of the lighter models, it didn't feel...